itsmingjie/smob-tracker/content/_index.md

 +++
 title = "What's being worked on?" description = "SMOB candidates and members bring up tons of issues that needs to be addressed and fixed inside the MCPS community.
 We, as the student body, want to see these changes become a part of the system one day.<br /><br /><strong>The purpose of this site is never to blame the SMOB members themselves.</strong> They are always trying their best, and we appreciate their courage to step up and fight for their fellow students.
 The goal of this website is to maintain a list of issues that the students care about, so that someone in power can urge for a change. <br /><br />Correction or updates?
-Please tweet at <a href=\"https://twitter.com/itsmingjie\">@itsmingjie</a>.<tiny><br />Candidate information & portrait adapted from <a href=\"https://www.montgomeryschoolsmd.org/departments/student-leadership/smob/index.aspx\">MCPS</a></tiny>" draft = false layout = "home"
+Please tweet at <a href=\"https://twitter.com/itsmingjie\">@itsmingjie</a>.
+Work in progress, help to update information will be appreciated.<br /><tiny>Candidate information & portrait adapted from <a href=\"https://www.montgomeryschoolsmd.org/departments/student-leadership/smob/index.aspx\">MCPS</a></tiny>" draft = false layout = "home"
 +++